DiffMI: Breaking Face Recognition Privacy via Diffusion-Driven Training-Free Model Inversion: Diffusion-Driven Model Inversion (DiffMI)

-\paragraph{Attack Objective} We aim to reconstruct a face that enables recognition of the target identity, assessed via two criteria: \begin{itemize} \item The reconstruction is visually perceived as depicting the same person as the target. \item The reconstruction enables identification of the target among a set of identities. \end{itemize}
+Reconstructs a face that enables recognition of the target identity, assessed via two criteria: \begin{itemize} \item The reconstruction is visually perceived as depicting the same person as the target. \item The reconstruction enables identification of the target among a set of identities. \end{itemize}

 While visual similarity is inherently subjective and best assessed via user studies, we complement human evaluation with automated metrics using face recognition.
 Because adversarial optimization may introduce artifacts exploiting model-specific weaknesses, we assess DiffMI’s effectiveness through \emph{cross-model robustness}, a widely adopted privacy risk metric measuring whether reconstructed faces achieve transferable identity alignment across \emph{non-target models}~\cite{zhang2024validating,shahreza2024vulnerability,otroshi2023face,shahreza2024template,dong2023Reconstruct}.
-Formally, the attack is defined by two objectives: \begin{itemize} \item \emph{During optimization:} Maximize the embedding similarity between the reconstruction and the target until a predefined confidence threshold is reached. \item \emph{During evaluation:} Ensure the output is recognized as the target identity by non-target models, including when compared to non-target images of the target identity. \end{itemize}
+Formally, the attack is defined by two objectives: \begin{itemize}[leftmargin=*] \item \emph{During optimization:} Maximize the similarity between embeddings (\aka~embedding similarity) of the reconstruction and the target until a predefined confidence threshold is reached. \item \emph{During evaluation:} Ensure the output is recognized as the target identity by non-target models, not only against the specific image used for inversion but also against other real images of the same person.
+This ensures the reconstruction reflects the underlying identity rather than overfitting to a single reference image. \end{itemize}